nishisurti2608/sound-pads/README.md

          item you're iterating over has the same id as the `id` passed to this function, then return a new object with the `on` value set to the opposite of what it was before.

          Otherwise (if the ids don't match), just return the previous item as it was, unchanged.

+# Challange 7 :

+      Add turn all ON and turn all OFF buttons

 # Small React Project